-An in-game interface for power-meter.

-Bind it to a key (default CtrlShiftM) and activate after selecting Pressure Plate in the build menu.
+Activate an in-game interface for power-meter after selecting Pressure Plate in the build menu.

 The script follows the general look and feel of the regular pressure plate build configuration page, but configures parameters relevant to the modded power meter building.